AndreiReznikov/metalamp-layout/README.md

 Most of the commits were lost in the process, due to the inexperience of the author.
 The project files from the folder were moved manually to a remote repository.

+Due to incorrectly connected fonts at the initial stage of development, css files have become very large.
+An extension is used to track them .gitattributes.
+This issue has been fixed in the latest version.

 # Start

 To start the project, use the command __"npm run server"__ in the project folder.